hull/hull-node/API.md

 ### startApp

 This is a supplement method which calls `app.listen` internally and also terminates instrumentation of the application calls.
+If any error is not caught on handler level it will first go through instrumentation handler reporting it to sentry and then a `500 Unhandled Error` response will be send back to the client.
+The response can be provided by the handler before passing it here.

 **Parameters**